-A Sex Crime May Require Registering as a Sex Offender
+Registering as a Sex Offender in Pennsylvania

-Being convicted of certain sex offenses will require you to register as a sex offender.
 The duration of your registration and other related requirements are based on the conviction and whether you are placed in Tier I, II, or III.

 - Tier I offenses require registering annually for 15 years.